 - Dentures will deliver about a 30-40% normal chewing function.

 - Without a tooth root in your jawbone, the bone will begin to diminish.
 This means your dentures will need to be rebased as your jawbone diminishes and the fit changes.

 - Dentures require periodic maintenance.

 - Dentures do not even compare to fully functioning, natural teeth that are anchored to your jawbone.

-A dental implant actually refers to a titanium screw-like post that is surgically implanted into your jawbone just below the gum line.
+A dental implant actually refers to a titanium screw-like post.
 This post is designed to fuse with your jawbone creating a permanent substitute tooth root.
 When an entire arch of teeth is missing, Dr. Dean will implant as few as four strategically placed dental implants at his Plano, TX dentist office.

 - Your overall quality of life is much greater.